entropyxyz/entropy-docs/docs/guides/use-the-explorer.md

     This command will start a background process.

-1. Open a browser a go to `http://localhost`.
+1. Open a browser and go to `http://localhost`.

 ## Connect to the Entropy network